2025 Weber State Wildcats football team

-The 2025 Weber State Wildcats football team represent Weber State University as a member of the Big Sky Conference during the 2025 NCAA Division I FCS football season.
+The 2025 Weber State Wildcats football team represented Weber State University as a member of the Big Sky Conference during the 2025 NCAA Division I FCS football season.
 The Wildcats were led by third-year head coach Mickey Mental through the first ten games of the season before his firing on November 10; associate head coach Brent Myers was named interim head coach for the remainder of the season.

-The team plays its home games at Stewart Stadium in Ogden, Utah.
+The team played its home games at Stewart Stadium in Ogden, Utah.